-In June 2012, the Company loaned \$133,058 to an affiliated company in exchange for a secured promissory note.
+Between June 2012 and July 2012, the Company loaned \$147,708 to an affiliated company in exchange for a secured promissory note.
 The note bears 6% interest per annum and shall become due and payable on or before June 29, 2013.
 This note is secured by a real estate property owned by the affiliated company.
-As of June 30, 2012, note receivable - related party amounted to \$133,058.
+As of September 30, 2012, note receivable - related party and interest receivable amounted to \$147,708 and \$2,216, respectively.
+Such interest receivable is included in the caption, prepaid expenses and other current assets.
 Barry Honig, the President of the affiliated company, is a shareholder of the Company.
+Additionally, in August 2012, the Company issued 302,970 shares of common stock in connection with the exercise of 600,000 stock warrants on a cashless basis.
+The warrant holder was Barry Honig who purchased 600,000 warrants from a third party in June 2012.